Ugochukwuodinaka/Shipping-Ports-Around-The-World-Analysis/README.md

 - <img src="images/Port_Locations_Across_Continents_%26_Countries.jpg" width="400">
 - **Port Locations Across Continents and Countries:**
 - The geospatial map displaying port locations, countries, port types, the number of ports and vessels in port offers valuable insights into the "Shipping Ports Around The World Analysis."
-Here's a detailed analysis:
+Here's the analysis details:
 - __Visual Representation of Global Port Infrastructure:__ The geospatial map provides us with a visual representation of port infrastructure across continents and countries.
 It offers an intuitive understanding of the spatial distribution of ports, highlighting their clustering in different regions.
 - __Identification of Continental and Country-Level Port Distribution:__  The map enables us identify the regions with a high concentration of ports, such as coastal areas and major river deltas.
 - __Insights into Port Types and Their Distribution:__ By displaying port types on the map, we are enabled to identify the different types of ports, such as port, canal, marina, and anchorage.
 Understanding the distribution of port types provides insights into the diverse functions and roles that ports play in facilitating maritime trade and transportation.